Fujifilm X70 vs Sony A7S

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X70 and Sony Alpha A7S and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the X70 and the A7S have been discontinued, but can regularly be found used on eBay.
+Both the X70 and the A7S have been discontinued, but can regularly be found used on ebay.
 The A7S was replaced by the Sony A7S II, while the X70 was followed by the Fujifilm XF10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the X70 and A7S can be found, respectively, in the Fujifilm X70 Manual (free pdf) or the online Sony A7S Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X70 better than the Sony A7S or vice versa?
 The listing below highlights the relative strengths of the two models.